 4/5 Class: Preschool Ages Four to Five

-Private Preschool at CSG
+Pre-K at CSG

-Our private preschool is within the program for young children.
-It follows as a second year.
-Preschool girls continue with the same teachers they had in our 3/4 program, so the teachers and students have the opportunity to begin their second year with an established home/school relationship.
+Pre-K girls continue with the same teachers they had in our 3/4 program, so the teachers and students have the opportunity to begin their second year with an established home/school relationship.
 As the class size expands, the environment and community are prepared for welcoming new girls into the preschool program.

 Materials are used as a tool for expression and problem solving, and new materials continue to be introduced.
 Preschool girls participate in physical education, including a swimming unit.
 Social relationships continue to grow and longer sustained focus, persistence and thinking and managing more independently develop.
 Students are encouraged to ask questions, hypothesize and problem solve independently and collaboratively.
 More in depth project work takes place which can include additional field trips to support learning.